open-neuroscience-foundation/neuroscience-landscape/README.md

 * Brain is not a _randomly_ connected mesh, there is a lot of high and low level structure.
 * _grey matter_ — surface layer, cortex, mostly neurons, ~6 layers of neurons; _white matter_ — insides, connections between neurons, moslty axons.
 * _occurent information_ — current representation, vector at layer in network, what is being processed now; _abeyant information_ — stored representation, weights at layer of network.
-* _local conding_ model — concept of "Grandmother" is handled by single neuron; _distributed coding_ model — concept of "Grandmother" is distributed on many neurons.
+* _local conding_ model — concept of "grandmother" is handled by single neuron; _distributed coding_ model — it is distributed on many neurons.
-* _connectomics_ — given brain is a graph, what are its properties, how does it differ by animal, how it comes to being, how it changes with time.
+* _connectomics_ — given brain is a graph, what are its properties, how does it differ in animals, how it comes into being, how it changes with time.
 Status of mapping: C elegans, Drosophilia, Fly — fully mapped; pigeon, monkey, human — good, but not full.
-Not all, but a lot of structure of connectome and its weights is encoded in genes.
+A lot of structure of connectome is encoded in genes.
-* _plasticity_ — how neurons change their connection weights: structural plasticity — changing what is connected; functional plasticity — changing strength and qualities of connections.
+* _plasticity_ — how neurons change their connection weights: structural plasticity — changing what is connected; functional plasticity — changing strength of connection.
-* Important observations about networks: timinig is important, as a lot of processing is oscilating potentiation; many recurrent loops; different types of neurons.
+* _time_ is important, as a lot of processing is oscilating potentiation; many _recurrent loops_; different types of neurons; neurons are either inhibitory or excitatory.

 ### Books